 I have qualifications in Mental Health Nursing, Theology and Spirituality and Counselling.

 As a mental health nurse in the NHS, I have worked in many services across South London and have also had professional and voluntary roles in pastoral counselling settings.
 As a result, I have extensive experience and knowledge of counselling and supporting a wide range of people.
 I draw on a range of techniques and approaches to support clients.
 My own life experience is also a vital element in working with people.

-In addition to my private practice I am currently an honourary counsellor with a local charity, The Wimbledon Guild, offering counselling to women and men who live and work in the Borough of Merton.
+I have been an honourary counsellor with a local charity, The Wimbledon Guild, offering counselling to women and men who live and work in the Borough of Merton.

-I also work with the Terrence Higgins Trust a specialist organisation offering therapy for the LGBTQI+ community living with or affected by HIV, as well as those struggling with issues related to sexuality and gender identity.
+I have also worked with the Terrence Higgins Trust a specialist organisation offering therapy for the LGBTIQA+ community living with or affected by HIV, as well as those struggling with issues related to sexuality and gender identity.

 I began my counselling training in the Psychosynthesis model before furthering my study in practice in the Gestalt model of therapy.